huutrong1097/Appbanhangdoan/README.md

 4. Config iOS:
   - Add the SDK to the project:
-      In a terminal window opened at the root of a React Native project, enter the following line to add Crash and Analytics services to your app: run script `npm install appcenter appcenter-analytics appcenter-crashes --save-exact`
+      In a terminal window opened at the root of a React Native project, enter the following line to add Crash and Analytics services to your app: run script `npm install appcenter appcenter-analytics appcenter-crashes --save-exact`, later run script `npm pod` or `yarn pod`
   - Integrate the SDK:
       Run pod install from iOS directory to install CocoaPods dependencies.
       Note: Integrating the iOS SDK requires CocoaPods.
 If you want to integrate manually, follow these steps.